operasoftware/operachromiumdriver/docs/appium.md

-#Appium
+# Appium

-Using [Appium](http://appium.io/) makes the test app able to swicth between the native wne web contexts.
-The native contexts is the context of user interface.
-In this conext the test app is able to dismiss some native Opera dialogs (for example the 'Remember password' dialog).
-The web context is for web pages testing.
+Using [Appium](http://appium.io/) makes the test app able to switch between the native and web contexts.

+The *native context* is the context of the user interface.
+In this context the test app is able to dismiss some native Opera dialogs such as the “Remember password” dialog.

+The *web context* is intended to be used for web page testing.

-For now to start tests for Opera with Appium several capabilities are needed.
-This will change soon and you be able to use only 'opera' browserName like for other supported browsers.
+For now, to start tests for Opera with Appium several capabilities are needed.
+This will change soon and you be able to use only `'opera'` `browserName` like for other supported browsers.

 Typical setup: